 Extended Park Hours & Special Events

-Yes, the busiest times of year are crowded, but they also have benefits: extended hours, special parades, etc.
+Yes, the busiest times of year are crowded, but they also have some terrific benefits: extended hours, special parades, and so on.

-During summer, the Magic Kingdom theme park is often open until 11 p.m. or later; during Christmas and New Year's, it will probably be open until midnight, and Epcot until 10 p.m.
+During summer, the Magic Kingdom theme park is often open until 11 p.m. or later; during Christmas and New Year's, it will probably remain open until midnight.

 Magic Kingdom, Epcot, and Disney's Hollywood Studios are a lot of fun after dark, and you'll often find a special night parade, fireworks, and/or shows that only happen when the park is open late.
 For example, during a visit we made in June day-time crowds were intense but night-time in MK was delightful: no wait for rides, fireworks at 10, and at 11 pm, an extra Spectral Parade.
 Peak periods do have their benefits.

 As for special events, many people would consider Disney Christmas -- with spectacular lights and festivities -- a "best time to visit" despite the crowds.
 Star Wars Weekends in June, and the Epcot Flower and Garden Festival in spring (with free Flower Power concerts) are other fun times.

 For park hours, check the calendars for individual theme parks at the Walt Disney World site.
 For special events by month, try this calendar at AllEarsNet.com.

 Another factor to consider regarding when to Visit Disney World is variation in the seasonal prices for Walt Disney World Resorts.
 If you're traveling on a budget, it makes sense to visit when Disney resort prices are at their lowest.